-Chelsea have smashed their transfer record to bring him back to the club, but how much do you know about a 28-year-old with an acronym for a name?
+The Belgium striker returned to Serie A on loan from Chelsea in the summer, but how much do you know about a 29-year-old with an acronym for a name?

 Article top media content

-Romelu Lukaku has become Chelsea's record signing and the second most expensive player to join a Premier League club after Manchester City's Jack Grealish.
+Chelsea's record signing, and the second most expensive player to join a Premier League club after Manchester City's Jack Grealish, Romelu Lukaku moved back to Serie A side Inter on a season-long loan deal from the Blues in the summer.

 What they say